 Highclere Castle, Highclere, Newbury, RG20 9RN

 - Please ensure that you have printed all your tickets and that you keep them DRY

-- In order to be verified by the scanners, the square barcode in the top left hand corner of your ticket must be a clear printout with crisp edges (as pictured).
+- In order to be verified by the scanners, the square barcode in the top left hand corner of your ticket must be a clear printout with crisp edges (like the sample pictured here).
 A faded or imperfect printout will result in delay at the gates.

 - For quick and efficient entry on the day, as you approach the ticket entrance please ensure that each individual in your party presents a single ticket with the square barcode clearly visible to the entry steward.

 - If you have booked via a gift experience voucher, you should have received print-at-home e-tickets (like the ones pictured here) via email directly from Battle Proms Concerts.
 If you have not received your e-tickets please contact us as soon as possible.